-Some banks are still using products designed 10 years ago, while some Fintechs do redesigns every year.
-If you are unsure when to redesign your digital bank's app, test your situation using our checklist and explore the 7 steps to take toward a successful redesign.
+Some banks are still using products designed 10 years ago, while some Fintechs do updates every 5 days and full redesign every year.
+If you are unsure when to redesign your digital bank's app, test your situation using our 10 red flags checklist and explore the 7 steps to take toward a successful redesign.

 Test: Do You Need a Financial App Redesign?